UF-Carpentry/website/_pages/elections.md

 permalink: /elections/
 title: Elections
 ---
 Join the Carpentry Club board!

-Each year we elect 7 representatives to guide our workshop schedule, interface with our supporters, and create opportunites for peer learning at UF and beyond.
+The board is composed of 7 representatives, who guide the workshop schedule, interface with the supporters, and create opportunities for peer learning at UF and beyond.

+If you would like to become more involved in lesson planning, teaching, or more, please consider self-nominating for a board position!

 ## Fall 2018 Nominations Open